 Stinking Thinking: refers to any type of negativity.
 It makes you believe you will fail, that bad things will happen to you, and that you are not a very good person.

 It helps you focus on the good things.
 It literally changes the way your brain works.
-Because I know many mothers struggle immensely with guilt, I’ve created a printable pack for you to change your Stinking Thinking.
+Because I know many mothers struggle immensely with guilt, I’ve created a printable pack for you to change your inner voice.

-If you read these cards, pray them through, and meditate on them throughout your day you will absolutely get rid of some of your Stinking Thinking and help you begin to feel better about being a mom.
+If you read these cards, pray them through, and meditate on them throughout your day you will absolutely get rid of some of your “stinking thinking.”

-Do it for your kids.
+Do it for your family,